 Needlesstosay, however, researchers believe more research would be beneficial, especially with a larger sample and the measurement of other factors associated with insomnia, such as anxiety, depression, and personality.

-“Measures of personality, anxiety, and depression might moderate the effects of writing on falling asleep, and that could be explored in an investigation with a larger sample,” Scullin proclaimed.
+“Measures of personality, anxiety, and depression might moderate the effects of writing on falling asleep, and that could be explored in an investigation with a larger sample,” Scullin concluded.